AtlasOfLivingAustralia/ala-map-plugin/README.md

 A Grails plugin providing reusable [Leaflet](https://leafletjs.com/)-based mapping components for ALA applications, including [BioCollect](https://github.com/AtlasOfLivingAustralia/biocollect).

+## Migration to Grails 3 and 4
+    * If leflet version or resource is changed, the images path in MapTagLib.groovy also need update, otherwise leaflet marker may not be shown

 ## Technologies
 * Grails framework 7.1.1
 * Java 17